 Use this graph to answer the following questions.

-Is there anything misleading about the data on the x-axis?
+Is there anything misleading about the data on the -axis?

 Is there anything misleading about the data on the -axis?

-Solution: Yes, the money amounts are not evenly represented.
+The answer is yes.
+The -axis shows the amount of money won.
+The money amounts are not evenly represented.

 How could you fix this graph?